Sexual Misconduct Policy - UTDBP3102

-1.1 The University of Texas at Dallas (the University) is committed to maintaining a learning and working environment that is free from discrimination and harassment based on sex in accordance with Title IX of the Higher Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in educational programs or activities; Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits sex discrimination in employment; and the Campus Sexual Violence Elimination Act (SaVE Act).
-Sexual misconduct is a form of sex discrimination and will not be tolerated.
-As stated in the definition, sexual misconduct includes sexual harassment, sexual violence, sexual assault, stalking, domestic violence and/or dating violence.
-Individuals who engage in sexual misconduct and other inappropriate sexual conduct will be subject to disciplinary action.
-The university prohibits retaliation.
+1.1 The University of Texas at Dallas (the University) is committed to maintaining a learning and working environment that is free from discrimination based on sex in accordance with Title IX of the Higher Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in educational programs or activities; Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits sex discrimination in employment; and the Campus Sexual Violence Elimination Act (SaVE Act).
+Sexual misconduct, as defined in Part 3, Definitions and Examples, will not be tolerated and will be subject to disciplinary action.

-1.3 The University will take prompt disciplinary action against any individuals or organizations within its control who violate this Policy.
-The University encourages any student, faculty, staff or visitor to promptly report violations of this Policy to an individual identified in Section 3.2.
+1.2 The University will promptly discipline any individuals or organizations within its control who violate this Policy.
+The University encourages you to promptly report violations of this Policy to the Title IX Coordinator or Deputy Coordinators (collectively "Title IX Office") or a Responsible Employee, as identified in Section 3.2 below.

 Sec.
 2 Applicability

-This Policy applies to all University administrators, faculty, staff, students, and third parties within the University's control, including visitors and applicants for employment.
-It applies to conduct regardless of where it occurs, including off University property, if it potentially affects the complainant's education or employment with the University.
-It also applies regardless of the gender, sexual orientation, gender expression, gender identity.
-In addition, it applies whether the complaint was made by or against a third party, and whether the complaint was made verbally or in writing.
+This Policy applies to all University administrators, faculty, staff, students, and third parties within the University's control, including visitors and applicants for admission or employment.
+It applies to conduct regardless of where it occurs, including off University property, if it potentially affects the complainant's education or employment with the University or potentially affects the University community.
+It also applies regardless of the gender, gender identity or sexual orientation of the parties.
+In addition, it applies to any complaint made verbally or in writing.

 Sec.
 3 Filing a Complaint and Reporting Violations

-3.1 All Members of the University Community, Third Party and Anonymous Complaints: All administrators, faculty, staff, students, and third parties are strongly encouraged to immediately report any incidents of Discrimination, sexual misconduct (including sexual harassment and sexual violence) and other inappropriate sexual conduct to the Title IX Coordinator or Deputy Coordinators.
+3.1 All Members of the University Community, Third Party and Anonymous Complaints.
+All members of the University community are strongly encouraged to immediately report any incidents of sexual misconduct and other inappropriate sexual conduct to the Title IX Office.

-- Anonymity: Individuals wishing to remain anonymous can file a complaint in any manner, including by telephone or written communication with the Title IX Coordinator or a Deputy Coordinator; however, electing to remain anonymous may greatly limit the University's ability to stop the harassment, collect evidence, or take effective action against individuals or organizations accused of violating the Policy.
+- Anonymity: You may file an anonymous complaint by telephone, in writing or electronically at http://www.utdallas.edu/titleix.
+Your decision, however, may greatly limit the University's ability to stop the alleged conduct, collect evidence, or take action against parties accused of violating the Policy.

-- Confidentiality: The University has an obligation to maintain an environment free of sex discrimination, thus many University employees have mandatory reporting and response obligations and may not be able to honor a complainant's request for confidentiality.
-Complainants who want to discuss a complaint in strict confidence may use the resources outlined in Section 3.5.
+- Confidentiality: Most University employees are required to report and respond to complaints of sexual misconduct and may be unable to honor a request for confidentiality.
+Complainants who want to discuss a complaint in strict confidence may use the resources outlined in Section 3.5 below.

-3.3 Reporting to Law Enforcement: Complaints of sexual misconduct may also be made to The University of Texas at Dallas Police Department at (972) 883-2222 or to the City of Richardson Police Department (972) 744-4800 (non-emergency) or 911 (emergency) or to other local law enforcement authorities.
-The Title IX Deputy Coordinators can help individuals contact these law enforcement agencies.
+3.3 Reporting to Law Enforcement: You may also make a complaint with The University of Texas at University of Texas at Dallas Police Department at (972) 883-2222 (non-emergency) or 911 (emergency) or to other local law enforcement authorities.
+The Title IX Office can help individuals contact these law enforcement agencies.
 Employees and students with protective or restraining orders relevant to a complaint are encouraged to provide a copy to the University Police Department.

 If a complaint of sexual misconduct is reported to the University Police Department, it shall advise the complainant of his or her right to file a complaint under this Policy.
 To the extent allowed by law and University policy, the University Police Department shall also notify the Title IX Coordinator of the complaint, and provide the Title IX Coordinator or the individual investigating the complaint access to any related University law enforcement records, so long as doing so does not compromise any criminal investigation.